 Sidecut and Turning Radius

-This is the radius of a circle that would match the curve of the ski's sidecut, or taper, from the tips of the skis to the waist.
+This is the radius of a circle that would match the curve of the ski's 'sidecut', or taper, from the tips of the skis to the waist.
 A ski with a smaller sidecut radius is easier to turn quickly, making it ideal for slalom or short, quick turns.
 A larger sidecut radius (more gradual curve) is better for long, sweeping turns.
 When you tilt a ski on its edge, the sidecut allows the ski to follow an arced path, making turning smoother and more controlled.
 The deeper the sidecut, the sharper the turn the ski can make.
-The sharper the turn a ski can make, the shorter its turning radius will be.
-17 meters and below is generally considered short, while 18 meters and above is considered long.
+The sharper the turn a ski can make, the shorter its 'turning radius' will be.
+Seventeen meters and below is generally considered short, while 18 meters and above is considered long.

 Other Important Considerations

 Skis integrate with you, the skier, every time you click in.
-So it's important to take stock of your ability and where you ski to help match a ski with your ideals.
+So, it's essential to assess your ability and your skiing style to help match a ski with your preferences.

 Skier Ability

-There's no need to fluff yourself up here, or to be too modest: If you lie about your skier ability, it might lead you to a ski that doesn't work well for your preferences and may prevent you from progressing.
-In the manufacturer description of most skis, you'll see that they typically note what skier type the ski is best suited for: Beginner, Intermediate, Advanced, or Expert.
+There's no need to fluff yourself up here, or to be too modest: If you lie about your 'skier ability', it might lead you to a ski that doesn't work well for your preferences and may prevent you from progressing.
+In the manufacturer's descriptions of most skis, you'll typically see that they note the skier type the ski is best suited for: Beginner, Intermediate, Advanced, or Expert.
 Generally, beginner-intermediate skis are more forgiving, a bit lighter weight, less stiff, and have a shorter turning radius for easier turn initiation.
 They're usually designed to perform better at slower to moderate speeds.
-Skis made for advanced-expert skiers, in general, are usually on the opposite end of the spectrum for these traits.
+Skis designed for advanced to expert skiers, in general, tend to be on the opposite end of the spectrum in terms of these traits.

 Snow Climate